Applications

 • Some schools require an additional essay supplement.

-• Common App Dashboard allows students to track all aspects of their apps including supplements, counselor and teacher submissions and fees in one location.
+• A seniors' SchooLinks' "College Applications" section and their Common Application Dashboard allow them to track all aspects of their apps, including supplements, counselor and teacher submissions, and application fees.

 www.commonapp.org